forsaken-heart24/HorizonDebloater/README.md

-# Horizon - Ninite
+# Horizon x Xiaomi

 ![flosspaper-banner](https://github.com/forsaken-heart24/HorizonDebloater/blob/main/banner.jpg?raw=true)

-**Debloat your xiaomi device within a click.**
+**Debloat your xiaomi™ device within a click.**

-⭐️ An open-source tool which tries to give you hassle-free experience on your xiaomi device.
+⭐️ An open-source tool which tries to give you hassle-free experience on your xiaomi™ device.

 Still in development, will see you soon!

 # How to use this tool?
-* Download [Horizon.exe](https://t.me/equinoxfromlunaandetclore) and just run it, it will do the rest.
+* Download [Horizon.exe](https://github.com/forsaken-heart24/HorizonDebloater/releases/download/release-keys/horizon.exe) and just run it, it will do the rest.

 * requires windows 7 with 64bit os atleast.